 Version 2 of the Square Connect API is now available.
 Connect v2 provides the following new features:

 - Accepting e-commerce payments from a webpage with a secure, customizable web form

 - Managing customer data for online buyers, including cards on file

-The Square Register API is also now generally available.
-The Register API lets you deep-link into Square Register from an iOS native or web app to process in-person payments with Square.
+The Square Point of Sale API is also now generally available.
+The Point of Sale API lets you deep-link into Square Point of Sale from an iOS native or web app to process in-person payments with Square.

 What countries are Square APIs available in?

 Currently, Square APIs are available only to developers in the United States and Canada.
 We are working to make them available in additional countries soon.

 What is the pricing for payments processed with Square APIs?